 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, the employment for producers and directors from 2014 to 2024 is expected to grow 9%.
-This is faster than average growth.
-As of May 2015, producers and directors made a mean annual income of $89,670, according to the BLS.
+According to the U.S. Bureau of Labor Statistics, the employment for producers and directors from 2018 to 2028 is expected to grow 5%.
+This is as fast as average growth.
+As of May 2018, producers and directors made a mean annual income of $89,840, according to the BLS.

 Continuing Education Information